AndrewThien/What-will-I-watch-next-/README.md

-# Task 2 - Semantic Similarity
+# What to watch next?

 This project applies SpaCy - a Python NLP library - to recommend the movie to watch next based on the film desciptions and desciption of Planet Hulk.